NiceTemmie/bop-tkinter/README.md

   -Wine,not necessary but usefull

  To add a game you just have to add it in the file ./game and then configure it easily in bop's interface.
+ Run.sh is just a script to execute 'python3 bop.py'.
+ Debug.sh is the same thing but with a terminal